Travel guide

 Can I use the Tokyo eSIM in the rest of Japan?

 Yes.
 There is no "Tokyo-only" eSIM: Japan plans cover the entire country with the same national operators.
-If you go to Kyoto, Osaka, or Hokkaido after the capital, the same plan will still give you a signal; just choose a GB volume according to the total days of your trip.
+If after the capital you go to Kyoto, Osaka, or Hokkaido, the same plan will continue to give you signal; just choose a data volume appropriate for the total days of the trip.

 Does the eSIM work on the Tokyo subway?

 Yes.
-The Tokyo subway has mobile coverage on platforms and in a good part of the tunnels, relying on the Docomo, SoftBank, or au networks.
-You'll be able to check Maps and schedules underground without problems, which is key to not getting lost in one of the densest subway networks in the world.
+The Tokyo subway has mobile coverage on platforms and in much of the tunnels, relying on Docomo, SoftBank, or au networks.
+You'll be able to check Maps and schedules underground without a problem, which is key to not getting lost in one of the world's densest subway networks.
+In very large stations with several underground commercial floors, the signal may fluctuate a bit between corridors, so have your destination saved just in case.

-For one or two people, the eSIM wins: nothing to pick up, charge, or return, and it's ready before you fly.
-Pocket wifi only pays off if a large group is traveling and wants to share a single connection among several devices at once.
+For one or two people, an eSIM wins: nothing to pick up, charge, or return, and it's ready before you fly.
+Pocket Wi-Fi only makes sense if you're traveling in a large group and want to share a single connection among several devices at once, or if you need to connect a device without an eSIM slot.

-No. It's best to install it at home with Wi-Fi and leave data roaming activated on that line.
-That way, when you land in Narita or Haneda and turn off airplane mode, you'll be connected in seconds without looking for Wi-Fi or configuring anything else.
+No, and it's better not to.
+The ideal is to install it at home with Wi-Fi and leave data roaming activated on that specific line.
+This way, when you land at Narita or Haneda and turn off airplane mode, you'll be connected in seconds without looking for Wi-Fi or setting up anything else in the middle of the terminal.

-How many GB do I use on a weekend getaway?
+How many GB do I use on a weekend getaway to Tokyo?

-With normal use of Maps, messaging, and some social media, 1 to 2 GB is usually enough for two or three days in Tokyo, especially if you take advantage of free Wi-Fi in cafes and konbinis.
+With normal use of Maps, messaging, and some social media, 1 to 2 GB is usually enough for two or three days, especially if you take advantage of free Wi-Fi in cafes and konbinis for heavy usage.
 If you do a lot of streaming or video calls, it goes up to 3-5 GB.

 Conclusion

-Tokyo is a city that is best enjoyed with data in your pocket: subway, translator, train reservations, and maps are with you from the moment you step off the plane at Narita or Haneda.
-A Japan eSIM covers the capital and the rest of the country, with no extra devices or airport queues.
+Tokyo is a city best enjoyed with data in your pocket: subway, translator, train bookings, and maps are with you from the moment you step foot in Narita or Haneda.
+A Japan eSIM covers the capital and the rest of the country, without extra devices or airport queues, and continues to serve you if your route continues through Korea or Europe.
 Install your eSIM before you fly and land in Tokyo already connected.

 Marc González Sáez